thahnen/Aiolos/README.md

 ## Abstract

-Implementation of the Texture Orientation Estimation Method described in this [Paper](Paper.pdf) by the [IEEE](https://ieeexplore.ieee.org/abstract/document/8331276).
+Implementation of the Texture Orientation Estimation Method described in this paper by the [IEEE](https://ieeexplore.ieee.org/abstract/document/8331276).
 Uses a [GLCM](https://de.wikipedia.org/wiki/Grauwertematrix) to find the main orientation(s) in a given image.

 ### Usability

 Implemented as a C++14 shared library!
 Also there are two different schemes as described in the paper implemented by now (Standard and Scheme 2).
+Windows implementation does not work properly yet due to Microsoft Visual C++ only implementing the OpenMP 2.0 specification, more tests must be written and run then!

 ---

 ## Prerequisites

 Needs following software installed:
-1. Some kind of **Unix**-based OS => Windows implementation not tested yet!
+1. Some kind of **Unix**-based
 2. [CMake](https://cmake.org/) to build the project
 2. [OpenCV 4+](https://opencv.org/) for working on images
 3. [OpenMP](https://www.openmp.org/) for parallelization